Mattie Franklin: Powers and abilities

 Mattie Franklin possesses a range of superhuman powers that she gained after participating in the Gathering of Five ceremony.
 She has superhuman strength, speed, agility, stamina, and reflexes.
 Mattie Franklin also possesses the ability to fly at subsonic speeds and psionic spider legs.

 After a battle with Charlotte Witter, Mattie briefly lost her powers before regaining not only her own powers, but also those of Witter, the two previous Spider-Women, Jessica Drew and Julia Carpenter, and Madame Web.
 After a short time, Julia and Jessica regained their powers, which left Mattie with her original abilities and those of Charlotte Witter.

 Reception

 Rachel Ulatowski of The Mary Sue stated Mattie Franklin has the most dark and tragic backstory of all Spider characters.
 Maham Arsalan of Comic Book Resources compared Mattie Franklin to Peter Parker and called her an unlucky character with a turbulent dark existence that can surprise fans, while Sam Stone dedicated an entire article exposing her "tragic fate."
 Liam McGuire of Screen Rant described the life of Mattie Franklin as one of the most tragic and "messed-up" ones a superhero can have.

 Other versions

 Marvel Universe vs. The Avengers

 An alternate version of Mattie Franklin appears in Marvel Universe vs. The Avengers.
-When a plague turned the world's population into cannibals, she was among the many superheroes who succumbed to it.
-She was seen battling Black Widow, alongside her infected mentor Jessica Drew.

 MC2

 An alternate version of Mattie Franklin appears in MC2.
 Spider-Man pursued Norman Osborn sooner than he did in the main continuity, and therefore, interfering The Gathering of Five ceremony.
-Mattie fled with the artifacts needed, and later gained the gift of power.
+Mattie flees with the artifacts needed, and later gained the gift of power.